Lossttt/Lossttt/README.md

 - 📫 How to reach me **Discord: lost#3819**

-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play games and go to the gym very often.

 <h3 align="left">Connect with me</h3>
 <p align="left">